 If there are no observable market inputs, the fair values of assets acquired and liabilities assumed in a business combination are measured using recognized valuation techniques, such as the relief-from-royalty method or the residual method.

 Impairment testing of financial assets requires estimates about the extent and probability of occurrence of future events.
-As far as possible, estimates are derived from past experience taking into account current market data as well as rating categories and scoring information.
-In the case of financial services receivables, both specific and portfolio-based valuation allowances are recognized.
-The more detailed balance sheet disclosures on IFRS 7 (Financial Instruments) contain an overview of these specific and portfolio-based valuation allowances.
+As far as possible, estimates are derived from experience taking into account current market data as well as rating categories and scoring information.
+The more detailed balance sheet disclosures in accordance with IFRS 7 (Financial Instruments) contain further details on how to determine loss allowances.

 Accounting for provisions is also based on estimates of the extent and probability of occurrence of future events, as well as estimates of the discount rate.
-As far as possible, these are also based on past experience or external opinions.
+As far as possible, these are also based on experience or external opinions.
 The assumptions applied in the measurement of pension provisions are described in the “Provisions for pensions and other post-employment benefits” section.
 Remeasurements are recognized in other comprehensive income and do not affect profit or loss reported in the income statement.
 Any change in the estimates of the amount of other provisions is always recognized in profit or loss.
 The provisions are regularly adjusted to reflect new information obtained.
 The use of expected values means that additional amounts must frequently be recognized for provisions, or that unused provisions are reversed.
-Reversals of provisions are recognized as other operating income, whereas expenses relating to the recognition of provisions are allocated directly to the functions.
+Similarly to expenses for the recognition of provisions, income from the reversal of provisions is allocated to the respective functions.
 Warranty claims from sales transactions are calculated on the basis of losses to date, estimated future losses and the policy on ex gratia arrangements.
-This requires assumptions to be made about the nature and extent of future guarantee and ex gratia claims.
 Assumptions were made in respect of the provisions recognized in connection with the diesel issues.
-These depend on the series, model year and country concerned and relate in particular to the effort, material costs and hourly wage rates involved, or to vehicle values in the case of repurchases.
+These depend on the series, model year and country concerned and relate in particular to the effort, material costs and hourly wage rates involved.
 In addition, assumptions are made about future resale prices of repurchased vehicles.
-They are based on qualified estimates, which are based in turn on external data, and also reflect additional information available internally, such as values derived from past experience.
+These assumptions are based on qualified estimates, which are based in turn on external data, and also reflect additional information available internally, such as values derived from experience.
 An overview of other provisions can be found in the “Noncurrent and current other provisions” section.
 Further information on the legal proceedings and on the legal risks associated with the diesel issue can be found in the “Litigation” section.
-The put options and compensation rights of free float shareholders recognized within liabilities depend in particular on the outcome of the MAN award proceedings.
-The liability was based on estimates of the length of the award proceedings and the amount of the put options and compensation rights.
-The length was estimated based on the fact that proceedings take seven years on average.
-The amount of the put options and compensation rights of MAN’s free float shareholders is derived from the cash settlement in accordance with section 305 of the Aktiengesetz (AktG – German Stock Corporation Act).

 Government grants are recognized based on an assessment as to whether there is reasonable assurance that the Group companies will fulfill the attached conditions and the grants will be awarded.
 This assessment is based on the nature of the legal entitlement and past experience.